Anthony Kohlmann: New York

 St. Peter's Church (pictured) was the only Catholic church in New York City when Kohlmann became its pastor in 1808.

 Bishop Carroll found it difficult to govern a diocese whose territory encompassed the entire United States.
 The church in New York suffered neglect and mismanagement, and he had repeatedly requested that the authorities in Rome remove New York to form a separate diocese.
 Before news could arrive that his request was granted and R. Luke Concanen was appointed as the first Bishop of New York, (Note: R. Luke Concanen was appointed Bishop of New York and consecrated on April 24, 1808, but word of his appointment would not reach Carroll until September 24, 1808.)
 Carroll sent a party of clergy to New York City.
 Headed by Kohlmann, it consisted of the future bishop Benedict Fenwick and four Jesuit scholastics.
 Arriving in October 1808, Kohlmann assumed pastoral responsibility for approximately 14,000 Catholics, who were primarily Irish, French, and German.
 Upon his arrival, Kohlmann found New York suffering an economic depression resulting from the Embargo Act of 1807.

 Kohlmann became the pastor of St. Peter's Church, replacing Matthew Byrne, who sought to be relieved so that he could join the Society of Jesus.
-There, he celebrated Masses in English, French, and German for the congregation's multilingual parishioners.
+There, he celebrated Masses for the English, French, and German speaking parishioners.
 He also was prolific in administering the other sacraments, visiting hospitals, and teaching catechesis.
 He also created a subscription among parishioners to raise money for the poor.